TREAT-UOE/kgcal/README.md

 ## Experiment

-You could run the jupyter notebooks in `notebooks` to conduct experiments
+You could run the jupyter notebooks in the `experiments` folder to conduct experiments.